rajat1712/rajat1712/README.md

 ### Hi there.
 This is Rajat Batra.
-Undegrad student from Thapar Institute of Engineering and Technology(2017-2021).
-Currently new to open source! 👋
+Undegrad student from Thapar Institute of Engineering and Technology(2017-2021).! 👋